tryanything-ai/agent_marketplace/README.md

-### Anything - The Permissionless Agent Marketplace
+# Anything - The Permissionless Agent Marketplace

 We have learned our lesson.
 App stores should be free and open.
 Never again.

-### Plans
+### Plan

-1. Start Creating Database of AI Agents
+1. Create Database of AI Agents.
-2. Build and deploy base protocol to Sui Mainnet May 3, 2023
+2. Build friendly rest api for fetching agents for anyone to include in there systems
-3. Onboard web2 Database onto web3 protocol.
+3. Build and deploy base marketplace protocol to Sui Mainnet May 3, 2023
-4. Build friendly rest api for fetching agents for anyone to include in there systems
+4. Onboard web2 Database onto web3 protocol.
 5. Build python library for easily getting paid for agents
 6. Build agents that aid users in discovering agents to fit their task
 7. Build agents that aid agents in discovering their users

 ∞ Iterate

-## Guiding Thoughts
+### Guiding Thoughts

 People don't like crypto.
 Crypto is hard to use.
 The goal is to have the simplest protocol possible for our goals not some massively convoluded system.
 The purpose is a database of apps everyone can use and no one has control over.